Nassau County LLC Publication Costs & Fees: 2026 Guide

 How LLC Publishers Helps Nassau County Clients

-We handle the entire Nassau County publication process for one all-inclusive price—no hidden costs, no surprises.
+We handle the entire Nassau County publication process for $595.00 one-time fee—no hidden costs, no ongoing charges, no surprises regardless of your LLC name length.
 See pricing →

 What's Included